DZMM: Expansion of programming: 2017–2020

-On July 3, 2017, DZMM launched its new station ID and jingle with the theme Una Ka Pilipino.
-DZMM's weekday morning lifestyle program, Sakto, updated its title card on DZMM TeleRadyo on the same day.
-This is the first DZMM program to update its title card in May 2020.
+On July 3, 2017 DZMM launched a new station ID and jingle with the theme Una Ka Pilipino, with DZMM's weekday morning lifestyle program Sakto updating its title card on DZMM TeleRadyo the same day.

-On January 18, 2018, Sa Kabukiran long-time anchor Ka Louie Tabing died of a heart attack.
-Dexter Ganibe replaced him as the new host of the said program until 2019.
-Ganibe was replaced by Rod Izon.
+On January 18, 2018 long-time Sa Kabukiran anchor Ka Louie Tabing died of a heart attack.
+Dexter Ganibe replaced him as the new host of the program until 2019, when he was replaced by Rod Izon.

-On February 3, 2018, the Saturday edition of Yesterday, aired its final broadcast to give way to new programming.
-It only airs on Sunday at 12:30 p.m., as of February 10, 2018, one day later, DZMM launched two new programs to replace the said program, airing its final broadcast one day earlier, Healthy Sabado (then-hosted by Dr. Harris Acero and Aida Gonzales, later hosted by Jing Castañeda) and Songhits: Tunog Pinoy.

-On February 4, 2018, DZMM launched its new program Konek-Todo, hosted by Mare Yao and Presidential Spokesperson Sec.
-Harry Roque which was aired at 8:00 p.m., replacing the last 30 minutes of Chismax and the first 30 minutes of Salitang Buhay.
-Due to the change, Salitang Buhay moved to a later timeslot of 9:00 p.m.
+On February 3, 2018 the Saturday edition of Yesterday aired its final broadcast to give way to two new programs: Songhits: Tunog Pinoy and Healthy Sabado, then hosted by Dr. Harris Acero and Aida Gonzales, and later by Jing Castañeda.
+On February 4 DZMM launched its new program Konek-Todo, hosted by Mare Yao and presidential spokesperson Secretary Harry Roque.
+Airing at 8:00 p.m., it replaced the last 30 minutes of Chismax and the first 30 minutes of Salitang Buhay, requiring Salitang Buhay to move to the later timeslot of 9:00 p.m.

-On April 8, 2018, DZMM launched its new program Tulong Ko, Pasa Mo (hosted by the power couple Vic & Avelynn Garcia), replacing Radyo Patrol Balita Linggo.
-It was originally aired on DZAS 702 and Radyo5 92.3 News FM in 2016, but it transferred to DZMM on the same day.
-It aired every Sunday at 11:00 a.m.

-On June 2, 2018, DZMM launched its new program Kape at Salita, (hosted by Bo Sanchez, Randy Borromeo, Alvin Barcelona, and Rissa Singson-Kawpeng), replacing the last hour of the Saturday edition of Sa Kabukiran.
-It airs every Saturday from 5:00 a.m. to 6:00 a.m.
-It simulcasted on ABS-CBN from 5:30 a.m. to 6:00 a.m.
+On April 8, 2018 DZMM launched its new program Tulong Ko, Pasa Mo, hosted by the power couple Vic and Avelynn Garcia and replacing Radyo Patrol Balita Linggo.
+It originally aired on DZAS 702 and Radyo5 92.3 News FM in 2016, but transferred to DZMM, airing every Sunday at 11:00 a.m.
+And on June 2, 2018 DZMM launched Kape at Salita, hosted by Bo Sanchez, Randy Borromeo, Alvin Barcelona, and Rissa Singson-Kawpeng, replacing the last hour of the Saturday edition of Sa Kabukiran.
+The program aired every Saturday from 5:00 a.m. to 6:00 a.m. and was simulcast on ABS-CBN from 5:30 a.m. to 6:00 a.m.